openhab/org.openhab.binding.zwave/README.md

 Many functions in Z-Wave only allow a single node to be set, and this is normally reserved for the main system controller.
 For example, battery device *Wakeup Node*, and *Lifeline* association groups usually only allow a single device to be set.

-For most systems, this should be set to *true* - the only time when it would be *false* is if you normally control your Z-Wave network through a different system.
+For most systems, this should be set to *true* - the only time when it should be *false* is if you normally control your Z-Wave network through a different system.

 #### Controller Is SUC